technologiestiftung/umweltatlas-masterportal-v3/docs/Dev/Contributing/setupDev.md

 Now all npm dependencies are installed.

 In case add-ons are to be used, please refer to the **[add-ons documentation](../Tutorials/addOnsVue.md)** for further assistance.

-### Python Dependencies

-The documentation of this software is generated with mkdocs-material, a tool written in Python.
-To prevent conflicts between Python packages on the system and project level, a virtual environment (venv) is recommended.

-1. Run `python -m venv .venv` in the root folder of the cloned project to create a new virtual Python environment.
-2. Activate the venv by running either `source .venv/bin/activate` on Linux or `call .venv/Scripts/activate.bat` on Windows.
-3. Now run `pip install -r .\python-dependencies.txt` to install the required Python packages.
-You may need to pass a [proxy configuration](https://pip.pypa.io/en/stable/user_guide/#using-a-proxy-server) to pip if you are behind a corporate firewall.

 ## npm Commands